21StoryMarketing StoryBrand Guide UK

 Noise. eMails.
 Twitter.
 Insta.
 FaceBook.
 TV.
 Radio.
 Spotify.
 I forgot Zoom, Teams, Work emails.
 This article is all about how you communicate helping people listen.

-Today we handle so much noise at an ever increasing pace.
+In todays world, we receive too much noise.
 Keeping up with what’s going on every day can be exhausting.
 With a fear of missing out, we’re reluctant to let go of content.

 The easier the message, the easier we process